kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 - Pod is considered to have untolerated taints
 - Filter returns `UnschedulableAndUnresolvable` status
 - Pod remains in Pending state.
-   - Feature gate on/off test cases

 **What happens when the scheduler doesn't recognize SemverGt/SemverLt/SemverEq operators for nodeAffinity:**

 When the feature gate is disabled and the scheduler encounters a pod with `SemverGt`/`SemverLt`/`SemverEq` operator:
 - The affinity match function returns `false` (doesn't match)
 - In case of `requiredDuringSchedulingIgnoredDuringExecution` the pod will remain in pending state.
-- In case of `preferredDuringSchedulingIgnoredDuringExecution` The pod will successfully schedule .
+- In case of `preferredDuringSchedulingIgnoredDuringExecution` the pod will successfully schedule.
 However, the specific term containing the SemVer operator will evaluate to false and contribute 0 points to the node's score.

 ### Version Skew Strategy

-The skew between kubelet and control-plane components are not impacted.
+The skew between kubelet and control-plane components is not impacted.
 The kube-scheduler is expected to match the kube-apiserver minor version, but may be up to one minor version older (to allow live upgrades).

-In the release it's been added, the feature is disabled by default and not recognized by other components.
+In the release where it is added, the feature is disabled by default and not recognized by other components.

-Whoever enabled the feature manually would take the risk of component like kube-scheduler being old and not recognize the fields.
+Whoever enables the feature manually takes the risk of components like kube-scheduler being old and not recognizing the fields.

 ## Production Readiness Review Questionnaire